BarathVikraman-Sol-CBE/Python-Assignment/assignment-1/task-2/README.md

 ### Input Function

 Python2.x provides two functions to get input from the user namely `raw_input` and `input`.
-The `raw_input` function returns the input as a string data type while `input` function coverts the value into appropriate data type and returns the value.
+The `raw_input` function returns the input as a string data type while `input` function converts the value into appropriate data type and returns the value.
 In python3.x, the `input` function gets the input from the user as a string data type and `raw_input` does not exist.

 Python2.x